Keyboard shortcuts

 fn main() {

-// GOOD: Create once, reuse many times
+// GOOD: create once, reuse many times

-let ctx = CudaContext::new()?; // ~1-2 seconds
+let ctx = CudaContext::new()?; // ~10s cold / ~0.13s warm (disk-cached cubin)

 for batch in batches {

-let c = a.matmul(&ctx, &b)?; // Fast
+let c = a.matmul(&ctx, &b)?; // fast

 }

-// BAD: Creates new context each time
+// BAD: new context each iteration

 for batch in batches {

-let ctx = CudaContext::new()?; // Slow!
+let ctx = CudaContext::new()?;

 let c = a.matmul(&ctx, &b)?;